tensorflow/docs/site/en/install/source.md

 [Install Bazel](https://docs.bazel.build/versions/master/install.html){:.external},
 the build tool used to compile TensorFlow.

+To avoid errors, [check out](#tested_build_configurations) which version of bazel has been tested with the tensorflow version and your gpu cnofiguration.

 Add the location of the Bazel executable to your `PATH` environment variable.

 Note: To build TensorFlow, the Bazel version must conform to the minimum and maximum